Every Great Leader Has a Style — What’s Yours?

 What is the best leadership style?

 There is no single “best” leadership style.
 Research consistently shows that the most effective leaders are situational — they adapt their style to the context, the team’s maturity level, and the challenge at hand.
-A crisis requires directive leadership; a creative project benefits from visionary leadership; a new employee needs coaching; a high-performing team thrives under servant leadership.
+A crisis requires authoritative leadership; a creative project benefits from democratic leadership; a new employee needs coaching; a high-performing team thrives under servant leadership.
 The best leaders master multiple styles.

 Can you develop a leadership style you weren’t born with?